Towards Realistic Remote Sensing Dataset Distillation with Discriminative Prototype-guided Diffusion: Experiments

 \subsection{Implementation Details}

-\textbf{Backbone models.} We adopt Stable Diffusion 2 \cite{rombach2022high} as the text-to-image generative backbone for dataset distillation, which provides pretrained weights for the U-Net denoising network $F_\theta$ and the VAE encoder $E$ and decoder $D$.
-We adopt the OpenCLIP ViT-H-14 \cite{ilharco_gabriel_2021_5143773} weight pretrained on LAION-2B \cite{schuhmann2022laionb} as the CLIP text encoder model $E_{\text{txt}}$.
-Note that both the VAE and CLIP models will be frozen during training.
-We use a ResNet-18 model pretrained on each dataset to serve as the classifier $f_\phi$.
+\textbf{Latent diffusion pretraining.} We adopt Stable Diffusion 2 \cite{rombach2022high} as the text-to-image generative backbone for dataset distillation, which provides pretrained weights for VAE encoder $E$ and decoder $D$.
+The CLIP text encoder $E_{\text{txt}}$ is instantiated with OpenCLIP ViT-H-14 \cite{ilharco_gabriel_2021_5143773} pretrained on LAION-2B \cite{schuhmann2022laionb}.
+Both the VAE and CLIP text encoder are kept frozen throughout training.
+To enable more efficient adaptation, we fine-tune the U-Net denoising network $F_\theta$ with LoRA (Low-Rank Adaptation) \cite{hu2022lora}, initialized from Text2Earth \cite{liu2025text2earth}.
+The model is optimized using AdamW \cite{loshchilov2017decoupled} with a learning rate of $5e-4$, batch size of 8, and 20,000 training steps at the resolution of $256\times256$.

-\textbf{Pseudo-caption generation.} For each dataset, we adopt the Qwen2.5-VL-32B model \cite{bai2025qwen2} to serve as the VLM $V$ to generate pseudo-captions for all training images.
-The prompt used in the generation is ``You are a remote sensing expert.
-This is a satellite image of \texttt{<class name>}.
-In one concise sentence (less than 15 words), describe the main land cover types, their spatial arrangement, colors, and notable textures or shapes.
-Only output the final caption.''

-\textbf{Training details.} To enable more efficient training, the LoRA (Low-Rank Adaptation) technique \cite{hu2022lora} is adopted when fine-tuning the U-Net denoising network $F_\theta$.
-The model is trained using the AdamW optimizer \cite{loshchilov2017decoupled} with a learning rate of $1e-4$, batch size of 8 per GPU, and 80,000 training steps at the resolution of 512$\times$512.
-The weight of the classification consistency loss is set to $\lambda=0.3$ (see Section~\ref{sec:ablation} for a detailed analysis).
-The classifier $f_\phi$ is trained on the original training set $\mathcal{R}$, optimized using the Adam optimizer \cite{adam2014method} with a learning rate of $1e-4$ and a batch size of 32 for 10 epochs.
-The weights of $f_\phi$ then get frozen during the training of the diffusion model.
-All experiments are conducted on a cluster with four NVIDIA A100 GPUs.

-\textbf{Prototype extraction.} For each category in $\mathcal{R}$, we conduct K-Means clustering on the VAE latent space, where the number of clusters is set to $K=\text{IPC}$ under the dataset distillation setting.
-We adopt the Qwen3-4B model \cite{yang2025qwen3} to serve as the LLM $G$ to aggregate the multiple pseudo-captions within each cluster into a unified description $s_{c,k}^* = G(\mathcal{S}_{c,k})$.
-The prompt used in the generation is ``You are a remote sensing expert.
-Combine the following captions into a single concise, non-redundant, and representative description for the \texttt{<class name>} category.
-Requirements: (1) one sentence only; (2) $\le$ 25 words; (3) objective and specific; (4) include key land-cover elements, layout/structure, and salient textures/patterns; (5) avoid filler phrases like `there is/are' and avoid repetition.''
+\textbf{Latent classifier pretraining}.
+To evaluate the discriminative quality of generated latent candidates, we pretrain a lightweight latent classifier $f_\phi$ on VAE-encoded remote sensing images for each dataset.
+Specifically, each image is resized to $256\times256$ and encoded by the frozen VAE encoder $E$ into latent posterior statistics.
+The classifier takes the resulting 4-channel latent features as input and performs scene classification.
+Its detailed architecture is illustrated in Fig.~\ref{fig:latent_classifier}.
+The classifier is optimized using AdamW with a learning rate of $1e-3$, batch size of 128, and 200 training epochs.